 The Government of India issued a revised market audit document, "Market Surveillance Policy May 2018 (v1)" on May 20, 2018 and BIS Conformity Assessment Regulations 2018 on June 4 of the same year.
 The operation of the market audit has been documented but the provisions for prepaid costs by the manufacturer and cancellation measure of registration are unreasonable and unclear.
-Further, additional requests, such as displaying BIS website information (URL) on equipment and packaging, are also added.
+Further, additional requests, such as displaying

+BIS website information (URL) on equipment and packaging, are also added.

 In July 2018, a new standard for secondary batteries IS16046 (Part1) and (Part2) was announced.
 It is necessary to test and register batteries again based on the new standard and to change the indications on the batteries.
-Since guidelines and authentication test laboratories could not be prepared, the implementation of the standard was postponed until March 14, 2020 in response to the request by the industry.
-However, the industry is making request for the extension again because there is a concern that they cannot make the deadline due to the delay in the actions of the authorities and test laboratories.
 Since a drastic solution is required regarding newly added items subject to the standard and a transitional period for revising technical standards, Japan will continue to request the Indian government to improve the system.